tail Command in Linux: Practical Examples and Use Cases

 3. Analyzing Large Files Byte by Byte with the tail Command

-The -c option of the tail command enables you to inspect the last portion of a file at the byte level.
-This functionality is especially useful when dealing with binary files, debugging corrupted data, or analyzing truncated logs.
+The -c option of the tail command lets you inspect the last portion of a file at the byte level.
+This is helpful when dealing with binary files, debugging corrupted data, or analyzing truncated logs.

 Scenario 1: Debugging a Corrupted Binary File